rives-io/cartridge-freedoom/README.md

 It's used like a pseudo device, to map physical memory memory to user space virtual memory, it's a dirty trick to exchange bytes between the guest/host without overhead.

-### Why the code use the Cartesi Machine as a library?
+### Why does the code use the Cartesi Machine as a library?
 To inject keyboard input and spit-out video and audio output to the host machine.
 The low level Cartesi Machine C API is used to accomplish this.